ThiMinhNGUYEN/Optimizing-Resource-Reallocation-for-Dynamic-Requests-in-NIoT/README.md

 # Optimizing-Resource-Reallocation-for-Dynamic-Requests-in-IoT-based-on-NFV
-This provides 3 folders  (one in Java and two in Python) related to different algorithms to evaluate the proposed models
+This provides 3 folders related to different algorithms to evaluate the proposed models

 1. Several heuristics alogrithms including PTO(an optimal solution from mixed integer programming technique) , PTH (heuristic algorithm) and PTS (a benchmark solution), written by Java
 2. DRL_based algorithm using DQN agent, written by Python